 The 19-year-old female driver was taken to a local hospital for treatment and then booked into Whatcom County Jail.
 Police are investigating charges including attempting to elude a police officer, reckless endangerment, driving with a suspended license, and possession of a stolen car.
 She has been convicted of five previous car thefts, twice as an adult and three times as a juvenile.
 She was apparently a house guest of the person she stole the Chrysler 300 from, and her criminal record shows a history of other thefts of cares from friends and relatives.

 A 20-year-old male passenger in the car was not hurt; reports do not say whether he is also being investigated by the police.
 He was holding the baby girl in his arms at the time of the crash, and one news report says that he is the little girl’s father.

-Police are reevaluating the value of high-speed chases
+Why police are reevaluating the value of dangerous high-speed chases

 After a high number of crashes involving injuries, police departments throughout Washington state are examining their current procedures for pursuing fleeing suspects.
 High-speed pursuits often end in crashes; sometimes innocent bystanders are injured by the fleeing driver or a patrol car in pursuit, and sometimes the suspect ends up dying after crashing his or her vehicle.

 Injured victims of a high-speed pursuit can face some unique challenges when it’s time to pay their medical bills.
 Fleeing criminals often do not have insurance, and drivers who steal cars are highly unlikely to have insurance or assets to help pay for their victims’ medical bills.
 Victims may be able to receive some help from the Washington State Crime Victims Compensation program.
 They may also be able to use their own insurance plan’s Personal Injury Protection and Uninsured/Underinsured Motorist Coverage.
 In some cases, a police department or the Department of Corrections may be liable if they did not follow proper procedures or failed to supervise a criminal.